Proryanator/encoder-benchmark/README.md

 720@60  H264 -> 10Mb/s
 720@120 H264 -> 20Mb/s

-// you can guess that lower fps, and higher fps, will have a bitrate that scales accordingly:
+// with this in mind, you can guess that lower fps, and higher fps, will have a bitrate that scales accordingly:
-720@30  H264 -> 5Mb/s
+720@30  H264 -> 5Mb/s    (30fps is half the bitrate needed than 60 fps)
-720@240 H264 -> 40Mb/s
+720@240 H264 -> 40Mb/s   (240fps is twice the bitrate needed than 120fps)
 ```

-_Note: if you play a different genre of game, or you have overlays in your OBS studio setup, your encoding performance
-may vary.
-It is difficult/impossible to cover all possible inputs when benchmarking video encoding._

 ### Why results from one machine might not apply to another